WillianViegas/Cards-html-css/README.md

 # Cards-html-css
-Project based on Isometric Cards by Daniel Snows
+This project is based on "Isometric Cards" by Daniel Snows